 On 1 November 2012, a new category of plumbing and drainage work called ‘notifiable work’ commenced in Queensland, reducing red tape, delays and costs for licensees, local governments and consumers.
 From 10 November 2014, the Plumbing Industry Council will disband and the plumbing licensing, compliance and disciplinary functions will be moved over to the Queensland Building and Construction Commission (QBCC).
 This transfer aims to reduce costs and improve regulation efficiency for the plumbing and drainage industry.
 For information on notifiable work, visit the QBCC website.

-Forms relating to Plumbing and Drainage work can be found at:-
+State Government Forms relating to Plumbing and Drainage work and Backflow Prevention can be found using the following link:-

 Plumbing Industry – General Enquiries